OpenNebula/website/content/software/migration_from_vmware/oneswap.md

 There are two requirements to convert Windows Virtual Machines:
 - [VirtIO ISO drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) must be stored in the `/usr/local/share/virtio-win` directory.
 - [RHsrvany, an Open Source srvany implementation](https://github.com/rwmjones/rhsrvany) to create the needed Windows services during the migration.
-  - In Alma Linux and RHEL this package is a dependency of OneSwap
+  - In Alma Linux and RHEL this package is a dependency of OneSwap and will be installed automatically
   - In Ubuntu [the package can be downloaded from fedoraproject.org](https://kojipkgs.fedoraproject.org/packages/mingw-srvany/1.1/11.eln153/noarch/mingw-srvany-redistributable-1.1-11.eln153.noarch.rpm). <br/>
 For compatibility with older versions of virt2v the following symlinks are needed